telefonicaid/fiware-livedemoapp/README.md

 * renew-cb-log.sh: rotate Orion Context Broker log.
 This script has not been testbed so much, so it may fail.

-* reset-simulation-tool.sh: wrapper of the REST operation to start/restart the simulation tool (part of LOCS).
+* simulation-tool-restart.sh: wrapper of the REST operation to start/restart the simulation tool (part of LOCS).

+* simulation-tool-status.sh: wrapper of the REST operation to get the status of the simulation tool.

 * event2issue-test/, this directory contains some scripts to test event2issue process.
 Not too interesting, by the way.